The Rolex Air-King, introduced in 1945, has a storied history.

 If you’re comparing the Rolex Air-King reference 116900 with references 5500 and 14000, there’s a lot of Rolex history to take in, and numerous changes to the classic model to consider.
 Air-King watches remained unchanged for almost 40 years with reference 5500.

 Reference 14000 introduced newer movements and a greater variety of dial selections.
-Air-King 116900, the latest reference after Rolex temporarily discontinued the model, has all the most recent updates in the case size and composition, movement, bracelet, dial, and presentation.
+Air-King 116900, the latest reference after Rolex temporarily discontinued the model, has all the most recent updates in the case size and composition, watch mechanism, band, and presentation.

 It’s almost like comparing different models altogether.
-Late in its life, the 14000 series received some pricey upgrades, including an 18k gold fluted bezel, the newest bracelet, and COSC-certified movement.
+Late in its life, the 14000 series received some pricey upgrades, including an 18k gold fluted bezel, the newest watchstrap, and COSC-certified movement.

 The addition of numerous colors, Roman or Arabic numerals, and multiple bezel styles to reference 14000 and its variants made it a sharply different watch compared to its predecessor the 5500, which remained little changed in 37 years of production.

 Which model is right for you?
-Each of these watches has its combination of style, features, and price, so personal tastes will be a significant part of your decision-making.
+Each of these watches has its combination of style, functionalities, and price, so personal tastes will be a significant part of your decision-making.

 The Rolex Air-King 116900 offers a lot of value for the money.
-Slightly more substantial than the Rolex Explorer and housed in the same anti-magnetic case as the Milgauss model, it shares some of the best Rolex design attributes of both other watches, but costs significantly less.
+Slightly more substantial than the Rolex Explorer and housed in the same anti-magnetic case as the Milgauss model, it shares some of the best Rolex design attributes of both Explorer and Milgauss, but costs significantly less.

 Your questions answered: